pseudoincorrect/Bariot/internal/Readme.md

 # INTERNAL

-## internal/ folder regroup the code private to each microservices
+### The internal/ folder regroups the code private to each microservices